macster110/PAMGuard_DeepLearningSegmenter/README.md

 ```
 Adding a new DeepLearning model requires a new class satisfying the interface ```DLClassifierModel``` in the _ deepLearningClassiifcation _ package.
 This then needs to be added to an array (```ArrayList<DLClassiferModel> dlModels```) in ```DLControl```.

-## TODO and Missing Features
-* There are no help files.
-* Plug module jar file still needs to be created.

 ## Depracated
 ### OrcaSpot